fake-dev-log/rag-chatbot-prototype/README.md

 - **User Authentication**: Secure login/logout functionality based on JWT.
 - **Admin Dashboard**:
     - **Role-Based Access Control**: Accessible only to users with the ADMIN role.
-    - **Document Management**: Allows uploading and deleting documents used for RAG.
+    - **Asynchronous Document Management**: Allows uploading and deleting documents for RAG.
+Uploads are processed asynchronously via a message queue, providing an immediate response to the user regardless of file size.
+The processing status (`Pending`, `Success`, `Failure`) is updated in real-time on the UI using Server-Sent Events (SSE).
     - **Prompt Management**: Allows administrators to create, update, and delete prompt templates used by the RAG Service.
 - **Conversation Context Memory & Summarization**: Continuously remembers the dialogue with the user to provide context-aware answers.
 It asynchronously summarizes and manages the conversation through the collaboration of `core-api` and `rag-service`, ensuring stable handling of long dialogues.